prasoonanand/antaeus/README.md

             2. As pleo, If the monthly job does not runs raise a P1. (out of scope)
             3. As Pleo, I should be able to retry for failed payments for 5 times after 10 mins interval.
 These reties should only happen for valid failed reasons.
             4. As pleo, I should be able to raise an alert as a P3.
 If all retries have not been able to pass the payments for valid failed reasons.(out of scope)
-            5. As pleo, i should be able to reaise an alert as a P2.
+            5. As pleo, I should be able to reaise an alert as a P2.
 If the failed reason from payments is `CurrencyMismatchException` or `CustomerNotFoundException`.(out of scope)
-            4. As pleo, I should be able to raise manual billings, if for some user the payment failed and manual intervention is required.
+            6. As pleo, I should be able to raise manual billings, if for some user the payment failed and manual intervention is required.
+(DONE)
-            5. As pleo, I should be able to charge customers from the start of subscription to start of next month.
+            7. As pleo, I should be able to charge customers from the start of subscription to start of next month.
 (Out of scope)
-            6. As pleo, I should be able to change invoice state manually with reasons.(Out of scope)
+            8. As pleo, I should be able to change invoice state manually with reasons.(Out of scope)
-            7. As pleo, I should be able to run the PENDING payment job manually as well.
+            9. As pleo, I should be able to run the PENDING payment job manually as well.
 (DONE)

         Not considing the points which were out of scope in problem statement.